The company currently tours six productions:

-Chopped and Screwed Screwed was premiered June 2009 at Joyce SoHo in New York City.
+Chopped and Screwed was premiered June 2009 at Joyce SoHo in New York City.
 The company collaborated with choreographer Ben Munisteri to present an evening of 6 world premieres, all based on choreographers Stenn and Munisteri remixing the other’s work.

 Fantasy, Lies, Hubris and Voyeurism is an evening length work that premiered at the West End Theater, New York City.
 The piece runs for 50 minutes with no intermission and includes 4 dancers, one pianist and live video projections that create breath-taking environments by video artist Benton Bainbridge.

 Triptych, Rebecca Stenn Company’s most recent project, is comprised of 3 evening length works.
 The Triptych can be presented either over a series of evenings, or throughout one day.
 Each work is under an hour long.
 The company could perform these works in residence and can combine any number of workshops, classes and residency programs with the performances.
 The Trilogy can be adapted to a variety of unconventional event spaces like galleries and loft environments as well as more conventional proscenium settings.
 The Elusive Bird Trilogy, includes 3 evening length works:

 Time I Know – solo dance performance with projections and sonic score, 35 minutes.

 Riparius (belonging to the river) – full company work, 4 dancers, projections, live music, 50 minutes

-Untitled – 3rd piece in triptych, currently in creation, 7 dancers, live music, audience immersed in performance space, projections on floor and ceiling, 50 minutes, to be premiered June 2018,
+Elusive Bird – 3rd piece in triptych, currently in creation, 4 dancers, live music, audience immersed in performance space, camera obscura projections, 50 minutes, premiered July 2018,